doug-bill/Etch-A-Sketch/README.md

 # 🎨 Etch a Sketch — Interactive Drawing Grid

 This project is a simple and interactive digital **Etch a Sketch**, where users can draw on a customizable grid by clicking and dragging the mouse.
-Part of the curruculum of The Odin Project.
+Part of the curriculum of The Odin Project.

 It is built using **HTML, CSS, and vanilla JavaScript**, with no external libraries.